eitansuez/lab-ckad-practice/workshop/content/exercises/05-pod-design.md

 ## Under construction

-1. Create a _Deployment_ named `hoth` that deploys four (4) replicas of Pods with the image `bitnami/apache`.
+1. Create a _Deployment_ named `hoth` with four (4) replicas of Pods with the image `bitnami/apache`.
 Be sure to use the version of this container image with the tag `2.4.46`.

     ```examiner:execute-test
     name: hoth-deploy